 | MONOSACCHARIDES|| DISACCHARIDES|

-This is important because fructose is found as "free" fructose (ie., as the monosaccharide), and, it is also a component of sucrose, which we know by the common name "table sugar."
+Note that fructose is also a component of sucrose, which we know by the common name "table sugar."

 SOURCES OF FRUCTOSE

 Some dietary sources of fructose are listed below: